The Contract for Services Employment Permit replaces the Contract Service Provider class of Work Permit Employment Permit.

 Renewals of current Contract Service Provider class of Employment Permits

 The revised definition of remuneration above has implications for those Contract Service Provider class of Work Permit Employment Permits due for renewal post-commencement of the Employment Permits (Amendment) Act 2014.
-Further information can be found in the following Important Notice about the transitional arrangements for the renewal of Contract Service Provider class of Employment Permits.
+Further information can be found in the Important Notice about the transitional arrangements for the renewal of Contract Service Provider class of Employment Permits.
 Failure to make the necessary changes could adversely affect an application for renewal.

 An application for any employment permit must be received at least 12 weeks before the proposed employment start date.